iree-org/iree-test-suites/torch_models/README.md

 https://python-basics-tutorial.readthedocs.io/en/24.3.0/test/pytest/markers.html
 for more information on pytest markers.

-- Run all tests marked as `hip` and `benchmark` with live logging enabled:
+- Run all tests marked as `hip` and `benchmark` with live logging disabled:

 ```bash
 pytest \